browserstack/enigma/README.md

 ### Setup

+1. Create .env file from .env.sample file.
+Edit the DOCKERIMAGE to the latest image URL.

-1. Start the service
+2. Start the service
 ```bash
 make dev
 ```
-2. Check logs with
+3. Check logs with
 ```bash
 make logs
 ```
-3. After seeing migration output in the logs (or waiting a minute after the containers come up), create superuser with
+4. After seeing migration output in the logs (or waiting a minute after the containers come up), create superuser with
 ```bash
 # Access the container with: